First-time managers have a lot to learn.

 Sass oversees our Maximizing Your Leadership Potential program, which is designed specifically for first-time and first-line managers.
 She says organizations can boost the leadership capability of their new managers by doing 3 things:

-Improving the caliber of leadership at the front line requires the commitment of each leader.
-But the organization and the boss need to light the way to help new managers succeed.
+Improving the caliber of leadership at the front lines requires the commitment of each leader.
+But the organization, HR, and the boss need to light the way to help new managers succeed.

 Want to learn more?
 Read about Maximizing Your Leadership Potential, our leadership program that develops the perspective, knowledge, and practical skills that first-time and front-line managers need to effectively lead others.

 Or for virtual training, check out Frontline Leader Impact, an online program for anyone who is in or preparing to move into a first-level manager role.